30-day Report for Cares Act Funding

 - An acknowledgement that the institution signed and returned to the Department the Certification and Agreement and the assurance that the institution has used, or intends to use, no less than 50 percent of the funds received under Section 18004(a)(1) of the CARES Act to provide Emergency Financial Aid Grants to students.

 Brandeis University University signed and returned the Certification and Agreement to the U.S. Department of Education on 6/29/20 for the HEERF Funds for Emergency Financial Aid Grants.
-As of July 7th, Brandeis University has not yet received its grant award notification.
+Brandeis University received its grant award notification on 7/14/20.
 In keeping with the terms of the certification, Brandeis University will use no less than 50% of the funds received, as stated under 18004(c) of the CARES Act, to provide Emergency Financial Aid Grants directly to students.

 - The total amount of funds that the institution will receive or has received from the Department pursuant to the institution's Certification and Agreement [for] Emergency Financial Aid Grants to Students.